yuandadhama/Python-Simple-Quiz-Game/README.md

 # Python-Simple-Quiz-Game
-I made it by my basic knowledge about Tkinter in python, just for fun.
-It was quite hard to make.
+I made it by my basic knowledge about Tkinter in python, just for coding camp event on my college.
+It was quite hard to make, but I satisfied enough with the result.